-The Primary Sponsors of the 2020 Create the Future Design Contest (the “Contest”) are COMSOL, Inc. and Mouser Electronics.
-Tech Briefs Media Group, an SAE International Company, is the contest producer and owner.
+The Primary Sponsors of the 2021 Create the Future Design Contest (the “Contest”) are COMSOL, Inc. and Mouser Electronics.
+SAE Media Group, an SAE International Company, is the contest producer and owner.

 - Complete the Official Entry Form and upload at least one image with your entry.